particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Updated API documentation 2024-09-18

+Updated the cloud API, particle-api-js, and Postman definition files with the latest updates.

 ### Power manager updates 2024-09-18

 Documented new [system power manager](/reference/device-os/api/power-manager/) calls available in